Getting Started

 • access_token is necessary in secure mode (secured RESTful services) from dcm4chee-arc-light 5.15.1

-• _self avoids to open a new empty window in the web browser
+• _self avoids opening a new empty window in the browser

 • InfoOptional Add other properties in the URL.